 The Salamandra project, located in Durango State, Mexico, was acquired through staking of claims and an option to purchase a 100% interest in the central 900 hectares of claims based on a schedule of payments, of which US\$225,000 has been paid to date, and subject to a net smelter returns royalty ("NSR").
-Subsequent to March 31, 2017, the Company renegotiated the terms of this agreement (Note 10).
+In April 2017, the Company renegotiated the terms of this agreement such that the Company can acquire a 100% interest in 900 hectares within the project area with a final payment of US\$25,000 bringing the total paid for these claims to US\$250,000.
+The claims will be subject to a 0.5% NSR that can be purchased from the owner for US\$500,000.